 Explore the north of the island, home to the popular tourist area of Puerto de la Cruz–Valle de La Orotava.
 Magnificent beaches line the coast here, and you’ll also find the Complejo Martiánez, an impressive complex of swimming pools and natural pools.
-The lively, cosmopolitan town of Puerto de la Cruz has a great range of hotels, restaurants and shops, while accommodation in neighboring La Orotava and Los Realejos is mainly in rural houses.
-Puerto de la Cruz is home to some botanical gardens as well as Loro Parque, a fantastic wildlife park with a large dolphinarium, an aquarium, sharks and all kinds of large and small exotic animals.
-The park’s most recent addition can’t be seen anywhere else in Europe – killer whales housed in 22.5million litres of sea water pumped directly from the Atlantic.
-Other attractions of this area are the traditional gastronomy, the outdoor activities and the historic buildings to explore.
+Lively, cosmopolitan Puerto de la Cruz has a great range of hotels, restaurants and shops, while accommodation in neighbouring La Orotava and Los Realejos is mainly in rural houses.
+Puerto de la Cruz is home to botanical gardens as well as Loro Parque, a wildlife park with an aquarium, sharks and all kinds of large and small exotic animals.
+Other attractions of this area are the traditional gastronomy, outdoor activities and historic buildings to explore.

 You won’t go short of leisure facilities, outdoor activities, shopping or nightlife in the south with its lively — sometimes too lively – resorts.
-Nearly all have excellent conditions for diving, surfing, windsurfing, sailing and canoeing, along with other watersports.
-Another highlight is the whale- and dolphin-watching trips that depart from the main resorts to view the colonies that inhabit the waters off the south coast – Royal Delfin, approved by the Tenerife Town Council, offers free pick-up from resorts for its trips by glass-bottomed catamaran.
+Nearly all have excellent conditions for diving, surfing, kite-surfing, windsurfing, sailing and canoeing, along with other watersports.
+Another highlight is the whale- and dolphin-watching trips from the main resorts to view the colonies off the south coast – Royal Delfin, approved by the Tenerife Town Council, offers free pick-up from resorts for its trips by glass-bottomed catamaran.

 Europe’s biggest waterpark, Siam Park in Costa Adeje near Playa de las Américas boasts state-of-the-art slides, rivers and rapids, and play areas for children.
-A free bus service operates from Los Cristianos, Playa de las Américas and Costa Adeje (we advise you to leave before the park closes to beat the crowds to the bus at the end of the day).
+A free bus service operates from Los Cristianos, Playa de las Américas and Costa Adeje (leave before the park closes to beat the crowds to the bus at the end of the day).

-Costa Adeje is the place to be for those who love their family holidays to have large doses of watery fun – it’s also home to the Aqualand Aquapark, with more waterslides, rapids, lots of swimming pools and a dolphinarium housing 14 bottlenose dolphins.
+Costa Adeje is the place to be for those who love their family holidays to have large doses of watery fun – it’s also home to the Aqualand Aquapark, with more waterslides, rapids and lots of swimming pools.
 A free shuttle operates from Playa de las Américas and Los Cristianos, and it is also on other bus routes.
 Combined tickets are available with Jungle Park Las Águilas outside Playa de las Américas, a zoological and botanical park with more than 500 animals that you can view along a route of tunnels, hanging bridges, waterfalls, lagoons and caves, plus exotic bird shows.